 |WS 2018/9||SS 2018||SS 2017||WS 2014/5|

-PH2206 is a semester module in English or German language at Master’s level which is offered in summer semester.
+PH2206 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.